 Explore the historic city of Freiburg with its impressive cathedral and taste the authentic Black Forest ham, which was created right here in the Black Forest.

-5. Saxon Switzerland – the most beautiful places in Germany
+5. Saxon Switzerland – things to do in Germany

 Saxon Switzerland is a national park located in Germany near the border with the Czech Republic, where it is connected to the national park Czech Switzerland.
 It is known for its unique rock formations and fantastic views.